scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

 ```

 The covariance of Scala collections allows
-us to substitute collections of one type for another in our code.
+us to substitute collections of one type with a collection of a subtype in our code.
 For example, we can use a `List[Circle]`
 anywhere we expect a `List[Shape]` because
 `Circle` is a subtype of `Shape`: